24th Canadian Infantry (Quebec Regiment), 14th October 1916

 He was attached to 115th Battalion Canadian Expeditionary Force on 24 December and posted to ‘C’ Company on 1 January 1916.
 On 23 July 1916 he boarded the SS Olympic, the sister ship to the Titanic, at Halifax, Nova Scoatia and arrived in Liverpool, England on 31 July 1916.
 He subsequently arrived in France on 6 October 1916 and was transferred to the 24th Canadian Infantry Battalion on 13 October.

 On arriving in France, John joined his colleagues at the Canadian Base depot in Rouelles.
 The next day he was sent to the central training school in Le Havre to undergo live grenade instruction.
 It’s likely he would have been using a Mills Bomb No. 5 which could either be fitted with a percussion or time delay fuse of around four seconds.
 Each man undergoing the training was being instructed in the art of throwing a grenade and witnesses state that when it came to John’s turn, the bomb exploded almost on the instant of leaving his hand.
 The instructing officer, 2nd Lieutenant Philip Amyas Vaile was killed instantly, being hit by shrapnel in the head and heart, two other men were wounded and John was mortally wounded in the head.
 Although he was taken to the 2nd General Hospital he died of his wounds at 12.20 the same day.

 Both he and 2nd Lieutenant Vaile are buried in Ste.
-Marie Cemetery in Le Havre.
+Marie Cemetery, Le Havre, France.